Terkea/beds-uni-hackathon-4-notes/README.md

 - `AdminLTE` which is a responsive bootstrap prebuild theme
 - `Summernote` as the text editor for creating notes

+All the inputs are validated and sterilized before they get processed to prevent `sql injection` or `XSS`

 If I had more time I would had used:
 - `react.js` on the front end
 - firebase real time database from google
 - lazy loading

+### Requirements
+To install all the requirements necessarily for this project just run

+`pip install -r requirements.txt`